c9/core/README.md

     git pull origin master
     scripts/install-sdk.sh

+Please note that if you are using npm version >=3 and run npm install manually, you need to run `git checkout HEAD -- node_modules` to restore the files deleted by npm.
-Please note that Cloud9 v3 is currently developed with Node.js 0.12 and 0.10.
-Newer versions of node should work too.
+Cloud9 is known to work with node versions 0.10 to 8, but Newer versions should work too.

 #### Starting Cloud9 ####